Thousand Oaks Civic Arts Plaza: Structure

 Constructed in 1994 at cost of $63.8 million, the site was formerly Jungleland.
 The project was designed by AIA Gold Medal architect Antoine Predock in combined Postmodern and Modern architecture styles including large sculptures mounted to the sides of the building.

 The 210,000 sq. ft. building is ornamented with Indian sandstone.
 At its highest, the building towers ten stories; at its lowest, 22 feet under ground where it is anchored in volcanic rock.
 The site was home to a Chumash summer camp in pre-colonial times, known as Ipuc (Ven-654).
 In the 19th century, the site was land which belonged to Egbert Starr Newbury where he established the Conejo Valley's first post office.

 Performing arts center

 Bank of America Performing Arts Center includes the Fred Kavli Theatre, an 1,800-seat theater Kavli Theatre and the 394-seat Janet & Ray Scherr Forum.
-Notable performers here have included Switchfoot, Jason Mraz, Paul Anka, Colbie Caillat, Vince Gill, Art Garfunkel, Kenny Rogers, The Beach Boys, Mary Chapin Carpenter, Sara Evans, Willie Nelson, Kris Kristofferson, and Peter, Paul and Mary.
-Entertainers such as Liza Minnelli, Bill Cosby, David Copperfield, BB King, Sheryl Crow, Mikhail Baryshnikov, David Foster, and Jonathan Antoine have also performed.

 Music director Elmer Ramsey was instrumental in the development of the Thousand Oaks Civic Arts Plaza.
 The New West Symphony is the resident orchestra.
 They are also resident orchestra of the Oxnard Performing Arts Center and Santa Monica's Barnum Hall.

+Notable performers here have included Switchfoot, Jason Mraz, Paul Anka, Colbie Caillat, Vince Gill, Art Garfunkel, Kenny Rogers, The Beach Boys, Mary Chapin Carpenter, Sara Evans, Willie Nelson, Kris Kristofferson, and Peter, Paul and Mary.
+Entertainers such as Liza Minnelli, Bill Cosby, David Copperfield, B. B. King, Sheryl Crow, Mikhail Baryshnikov, David Foster, and Jonathan Antoine have also performed.